Salt Glazed Texture

 prevents pottery, from fusing to the kiln shelves.

-to preventing pots from fusing to shelves, wadding acts as a color resist
+to preventing pots from fusing to shelves,

 The size, shape and materials used for wadding, are important aesthetic